-The Hayne Vineyard is situated in St. Helena at the base of the Mayacamas Mountains and is well known for its single-vineyard wines from the site.
-The vines are moderate in size due to the gravelly, loam soils and the vineyard produces small yields.
-The warm St. Helena temperatures are ideal for producing sweet, jammy fruit and this vineyard tends to be picked at the beginning of harvest each year.
-Nickel & Nickel produces wine from 9 acres.
+The Hayne Vineyard is situated in St. Helena at the base of the Mayacamas Mountains and is well known for its single vineyard wines from the site.
+The vines are small to moderate in size due to the gravelly, loam soils and the vineyard produces small yields.
+The warm St. Helena temperatures are ideal for producing rich, jammy fruit and this vineyard tends to be picked at the beginning of harvest each year.

 100% Cabernet Sauvignon